MediaBlitz

 Death of the Salesman

-In 2013 New Yiddish Rep produced the internationally acclaimed and groundbreaking Yiddish premiere of “Waiting for Godot.”
-That production was said to illuminate a classic of the modern theatre in new and unexpected ways.
+In 2013 NYR produced the widely acclaimed and groundbreaking Yiddish premiere of “Waiting for Godot.”
+The production, which toured internationally, was said to illuminate a classic of the modern theatre in new and unexpected ways.

-In the fall of 2015, audiences of all backgrounds began to experience “Death of a Salesman,” the classic of the American theater, in the language that some are convinced reveals its deepest ethical, ethnic and social meanings.
+In the fall of 2015, audiences of all backgrounds began to experience the American classic “Death of a Salesman” in the language that some are convinced reveals its deepest ethical, ethnic and social meanings.

-In 2016, New Yiddish Rep made waves again, producing the first American revival in Yiddish in decades of Sholem Asch’s shocking and ahead-of-its-time 1907 drama, “God of Vengeance,” which was the basis of Paula Vogel’s “Indecent.”
-With back-to-back runs Off-Broadway at La MaMa and St. Clement’s, New Yiddish Rep’s daring productions built on “Indecent’s” initial run at The Vineyard while adding excitement for its Broadway run.
+In 2016, NYR made waves again, producing the first American revival in Yiddish in many decades of Sholem Asch’s shocking and ahead-of-its-time 1907 drama, “God of Vengeance.”
+The play, which was the basis of Paula Vogel’s “Indecent,” had back-to-back runs Off-Broadway at La MaMa and St. Clement’s.

-Website Design & Maintenance by Vijay Arora (micronet2003@yahoo.com)
+Website Design and maintenance by Vijay Fisher (micronet2003@yahoo.com)